 The laws governing the legal use, storage and carrying of firearms are constantly changing.
-Below are the applicable laws in the State of South Carolina as of 3/21/2013.
+Below are the applicable laws in the State of Delaware as of 4/23/2013.
 The below information is designed to be a guide and not the final word.
-If you have specific questions, please refer to the South Carolina legislation at the South Carolina Law Enforcement Division (SLED) at sled.sc.gov.
+If you have specific questions, please refer to the State of Delaware legislation at delcode.delaware.gov.

 If you have questions about our course, feel free to email us at firstname.lastname@example.org.
 Make sure you include your name, the state whose permit you are pursuing, and if you need a call back, a phone number.
 We're happy to help.